-It’s that time again, it’s almost Thanksgiving, and Thanksgiving means Christmas shopping, and our experience has been once the Christmas shopping has started, any chance of getting the spending under control is over.
-Want to briefly go over seven tips to help you prepare financially for the holidays.
+It’s that time again: it’s almost Thanksgiving, and Thanksgiving means Christmas shopping.
+Our experience has been once the Christmas shopping has started, any chance of getting the spending under control is over.
+I want to briefly go over seven tips to help you prepare financially for the holidays.

 First, try to take a look at what you spent last year.
 Were you happy with what you spent?
 If you were, then do what you did last year, that’s simple.